Grandfather clause

-A grandfather clause, also known as grandpa clause, grandfather policy, grandfathering, or being grandfathered in, is a provision in which an old rule continues to apply to some existing situations while a new rule will apply to all future cases.
+A grandfather clause, also known as grandfather policy, grandfathering, or being grandfathered in, is a provision in which an old rule continues to apply to some existing situations while a new rule will apply to all future cases.
 Those exempt from the new rule are said to have grandfather rights or acquired rights, or to have been grandfathered in.
 Frequently, the exemption is limited, as it may extend for a set time, or it may be lost under certain circumstances; for example, a grandfathered power plant might be exempt from new, more restrictive pollution laws, but the exception may be revoked and the new rules would apply if the plant were expanded.
 Often, such a provision is used as a compromise or out of practicality, to allow new rules to be enacted without upsetting a well-established logistical or political situation.
 This extends the idea of a rule not being retroactively applied.
+The grandfather clause has been described as biased against new sources, increasing barriers to entry and reducing investment.

+A gender-neutral version of the term would be a legacy clause or legacied.

 Origin and history

 Southern United States

 The term originated in late 19th-century legislation and constitutional amendments passed by a number of Southern U.S. states, which created new requirements for literacy tests, payment of poll taxes and residency and property restrictions to register to vote.
 States in some cases exempted those whose ancestors (e.g., grandfathers) had the right to vote before the American Civil War or as of a particular date from such requirements.
 The intent and effect of such rules was to prevent former African-American slaves and their descendants from voting but without denying poor and illiterate whites the right to vote.
 Although these original grandfather clauses were eventually ruled unconstitutional, the terms grandfather clause and grandfather have been adapted to other uses.

 The original grandfather clauses were contained in new state constitutions and Jim Crow laws passed between 1890 and 1908 by white-dominated state legislatures including Alabama, Georgia, Louisiana, North Carolina, Oklahoma, and Virginia.
 They restricted voter registration, effectively preventing African Americans from voting.
 Racial restrictions on voting in place before 1870 were invalidated by the Fifteenth Amendment.

 After Democrats took control of state legislatures again, especially after the Compromise of 1877, they began to work to restrict the ability of black people to vote.
-Paramilitary groups such as the White League, Red Shirts, and rifle clubs had intimidated black people or barred them from the polls in numerous elections before what they called the Redemption (restoration of white supremacy).
+Terrorist groups such as the White League, Red Shirts, and local "rifle clubs" had intimidated black people or barred them from the polls in numerous elections before what they called the Redemption (restoration of white supremacy).
 Nonetheless, a coalition of Populists and Republicans in fusion tickets in the 1880s and 1890s gained some seats and won some governor positions.
 To prevent such coalitions in the future, the Democrats wanted to exclude freedmen and other black people from voting; in some states they also restricted poor whites to avoid biracial coalitions.